 From the perspective of the grid to which the grid stopper is attached, the resistor adds substantially to the output impedance of the upstream stage.
 The high output impedance is incapable of providing the current necessary to drive the grid positive by any appreciable amount.
 This makes the driven tube's transition from near linear operation to severe distortion relatively sharp.
 Large grid stoppers also have a substantial impact on treble response, but in the context of the higher-order harmonics created by overdrive, there is plenty of brightness in the final result.

 The first triode to break into overdrive is the directly coupled cathode follower in the fourth stage.
 Overdriving the cathode follower in the positive direction causes a drop in the plate-to-cathode voltage, making electrons more attractive to the grid.
 The resulting increase in grid current causes more current to flow through the driving triode's plate load resistor, thus limiting the decreasing voltage across it.
-As the driving triode approaches cutoff, the cathode follower's input impedance drops from an extremely high value, representing a very light load, to a very low value that bogs down the driving circuit.
+As the driving triode approaches cutoff, the cathode follower's input impedance drops from an extremely high value, representing a very light load, to a very low value that loads down the driving circuit.
 This sharpens the clipping of the signal and makes it a more symmetrical match to clipping in the opposite direction.
-As Rutt observes, there is no equivalent to this phenomenon in transistor circuits.2
+As Rutt observes, there is no equivalent to this phenomenon in transistor circuits.6

 Wires and components have inherent inductance and capacitance that can lead to parasitic oscillation.
 This highly undesirable affect, which often occurs at radio frequencies, is caused by feedback from output circuits to input circuits.
 High-gain preamps are particularly susceptible.
 Soldano's generous use of grid stopper resistors helps attenuate the outbreak of parasitic oscillation.
 The SLO's plate bypass capacitor in the third stage also chokes off high frequency signals, effectively isolating upstream stages from downstream stages for the span of frequencies over which oscillation can occur.
 It is worth emphasizing, however, that grid stoppers, plate bypass capacitors, and other proactive measures are effective only in the context of good circuit layout.
 Parts and wire placement are crucial in a high-gain preamp.